-Right now with it being the festive season – you know the one of goodwill and forgiveness – if you’ve cut contact with an ex or are still reeling from a break up, you’ll be tempted to make contact because at the moment that you do it, you’re convinced that you feel much better if you do so, that he’ll respond with pleasure at hearing from you and be a changed person, and that you’ll fast forward and make Christmas plans.
-Maybe you think he’ll be remorseful, eager to talk, keen to explain, keen to agree to do whatever it takes.
+Right now with it being the festive season – you know, the one of goodwill and forgiveness – if you’ve cut contact with an ex or are still reeling from a breakup, there can be a temptation to make contact.
+You might convince you that you’ll feel so much better if you do, that they’ll respond with pleasure at hearing from you and be a changed person, and that you’ll fast-forward and make Christmas/Holiday plans.
+Maybe you think they’ll be remorseful, eager to talk, keen to explain, keen to agree to do whatever it takes.

 So you send a text… ‘Just wanted to say Happy Christmas.
 Hope you’re OK.
 Chat soon?’

 Maybe you’ll call.
-It might be his voicemail which secretly you feel a little relieved by.
+It might be their voicemail, which secretly, you feel a little relieved by.

-‘Hey…it’s me…just thought I’d check in.
-You know…we haven’t talked for a while.
-Hope you’re enjoying your Christmas/holidays…I…I…miss you…’ No doubt you’ll try to sound upbeat but that misery will probably break through your voice.
-You’ll probably spend the next hours or even days wondering about what you said, how you said it, what he thought when you called, and fantasising over what might happen.
+No doubt you’ll try to sound upbeat, but that misery will probably break through in your voice.
+You’ll probably spend the next hours or even days wondering about what you said, how you said it.
+You’ll wonder what he thought when you called and fantasise about what might happen.

 Maybe you get through.

-Maybe you’ll doll yourself up to the nines and turn up at the bar where you know that he’s likely to be and pretend to accidentally on purpose bump into him and there’ll either be a scene if he’s with someone else, you’ll leave upset, or you’ll get it together for old times sake and then find yourself back to square one in the morning.
+Maybe you’ll doll yourself up to the nines and turn up at the bar where you know that they’re likely to be and pretend to accidentally on purpose bump into him.
+Perhaps there will be a scene if they’re with someone else, and you’ll leave, upset.
+Or, maybe you’ll get it together for “old times’ sake” and be back to square one in the morning.

-Whatever happens, these are just some broad examples of how you might find yourself throwing caution to the wind and using Christmas as an excuse to make contact.
-Tempting as it may be, making contact is loaded with expectations that more often than not get disappointed.
-Maybe not this minute, maybe not this hour, maybe not even today…but soon.
+These are broad examples of how you might find yourself throwing caution to the wind and using Christmas, The Holidays or the new year as an excuse to make contact with an ex.
+Tempting as it may be, making contact is loaded with expectations that more often than not are disappointed.
+Maybe not this minute, maybe not this hour, maybe not even today, but soon.

-Christmas only lasts for a few days or a few weeks if you take into account the festivities, but the repercussions from making contact are likely to last a lot longer.
+Christmas only lasts for a few days (or a few weeks if you take the festivities into account), but the repercussions from making contact with an ex are likely to last a lot longer.

-This will impact on your sense of self and no doubt sour your memories of a time of year that is really for spending around people who actually give a damn about you and are not just out to get what they want whilst detracting from you.
+Reaching out to your ex will impact on your sense of self and no doubt sour your memories of a time of year that is really for spending around people who actually give a damn about you and are not just out to get what they want while detracting from you.